 McHenry is a medium-sized city located in the state of Illinois.
 With a population of 26,657 people and three constituent neighborhoods, McHenry is the 82nd largest community in Illinois.

-Unlike some cities, McHenry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in McHenry are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, McHenry is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, McHenry is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in McHenry who work in office and administrative support (15.52%), sales jobs (12.87%), and food service (8.13%).
+There are especially a lot of people living in McHenry who work in office and administrative support (17.48%), sales jobs (12.15%), and food service (7.86%).

-The citizens of McHenry are slightly better educated than the national average of 21.84% for all cities and towns, with 24.76% of adults in McHenry having a bachelor's degree or advanced degree.
+The education level of McHenry citizens is a little higher than the average for US cities and towns: 23.92% of adults in McHenry have at least a bachelor's degree.

+McHenry is a somewhat ethnically-diverse city.
 The people who call McHenry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McHenry residents report their race to be White, followed by Asian.
 McHenry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.37% of the city’s residents.
+People of Hispanic or Latino origin account for 13.56% of the city’s residents.
 Important ancestries of people in McHenry include Irish, Polish, Italian, and English.